firesharkstudios/butterfly-db/README.md

 # Overview

-*Butterfly.Db* defines interfaces to select data, modify data, and receive data change evnets from a database.
+*Butterfly.Db* defines interfaces to select data, modify data, and receive data change events from a database.

 *Butterfly.Db.Mysql*, *Butterfly.Db.Postgres*, *Butterfly.Db.SQLite*, and *Butterfly.Db.Postgress* implement the *Butterfly.Db* interfaces in the respective databases.